Committee for Private Education

 Previously established under the Private Education Act, the CPE was sanctioned with the legislative power to regulate the private education sector in Singapore.
 Now, the CPE is appointed by the SSG Board to carry out its functions and powers relating to private education under the Private Education Act.
-The CPE is supported by a team of dedicated staff from SSG to regulate the sector, provide student services, consumer education and facilitate capability development efforts to uplift standards in the local private education industry.
+The CPE is supported by a team of staff from SSG to regulate the sector, provide student services, consumer education and facilitate capability development efforts to uplift standards in the local private education industry.
 The regulatory initiative continues to comprise the mandatory Enhanced Registration Framework (ERF) which sets out the basic standards that a Private Education Institution (PEI) would need to adhere to in order to operate.

 While private schools are required to register with the CPE, this is not an endorsement or accreditation of the school.
 Employers, organisations and individuals are to discrete the various school qualifications for recognition and acceptance purposes.